kumarmaruthi/Hospital-Management-System-Java-Mysql/README.md

 Deploy to Tomcat

-Access Applications:
+Access Applications

 Desktop: Run main class

 Web: http://localhost:8080/HospitalManagementSystem/Login.jsp

 📸 Screenshots

-[Include screenshots of both desktop and web interfaces]
+(Add screenshots of both desktop and web interfaces here)

 🤝 Contributing

 Contributions are welcome!
 Please:

 Fork the repository

-Create your feature branch
+Create your feature branch (git checkout -b feature/YourFeature)

-Commit your changes
+Commit your changes (git commit -m 'Add new feature')

-Push to the branch
+Push to the branch (git push origin feature/YourFeature)

-Open a pull request
+Open a Pull Request

 📄 License

-MIT License - See LICENSE file for details.
+This project is licensed under the MIT License – see the LICENSE file for details.

 ✉️ Contact

-For support or questions, please open an issue on GitHub or contact the maintainers.  kumarmaruthi.ind@gmail.com
+For support or questions:
+📧 kumarmaruthi.ind@gmail.com